sunilabrahamindia/sunilabraham/articles/sunil-abraham-project.md

 - 11 April 2026 (Saturday) — The Sunil Abraham Project reached 850 published articles with the publication of [*Concept Note for the Centre for Internet and Society*](/cis/concept-note/).
 - 21 April 2026 (Tuesday) — 900 published articles with the publication of [*My Outsides Look Cool, My Insides Are Blue...*](/publications/my-outsides-look-cool-my-insides-are-blue-sunday-herald/).
 - 7 May 2026 (Thursday) — 950 published articles with the publication of [*Fifth Anniversary of the Centre for Internet and Society*](/cis/fifth-anniversary/).
+- 21 May 2026 (Thursday) — TSAP reached 1000 published articles with the publication of [*Sunil Abraham on Aaron Swartz*](/sunil/aaron-swartz/).